 Jobs That Care:

 Part of an NHS programme to increase the number of young people that seek employment in health and social care by engaging with them digitally.
-The app and game are simplified versions of a board game that is used for group learning in schools.
+The game is a simplified version of a board game that is used for group learning in schools.

 Designed to help staff reduce the incidence of malnutrition and dehydration.
 The game helps them make positive changes to improve patient care and raises awareness of the importance of supporting people to eat and drink well, particularly in care settings.